 This Year’s Grant Recipients

-- Community Grant Program: Thirty-seven Golden nonprofits, including cultural, social service, clubs, schools and civic organizations, will receive more than $75,000 in grants to help “Build a Better Golden.”
+- Community Grant Program: Thirty-one Golden nonprofits, including cultural, social service, clubs, schools and civic organizations, received more than $85,000 in grant funds that will have a positive impact on the Golden community.
 Here is a detailed list of these organizations.
-Each one of these recipients have shown a need and proven their money will help “Build A Better Golden.”
-Watch our video to understand the entire scope of how so many of Golden’s non-profits benefit our Community Grant Program.
+Each one of these recipients have shown a need and proven their money will help support “What’s Good for Golden.”